andromidasj/star-wars-api/README.md

    ```bash
    git clone https://github.com/andromidasj/star-wars-api.git
    ```
+2. Spin up a local or remote Postgres database, and get the connection details from your database.
+Make sure that the database is running and empty, as the API will create the tables if they don't exist.
-2. Rename the .env.example file to `.env`, (or create a new `.env` file) with the appropriate environment variables:
+3. Rename the `.env.example` file to `.env`, (or create a new `.env` file) with the appropriate environment variables, like so:
    ```bash
    DB_HOST=localhost
    DB_PORT=5432